pb581/lofi-chill/README.md

 _Can be adapted for any youtube url by replacing the url variable in the `yt_stream.pyw` script with the youtube video you want._

 Made this utility because I was tired of my browser freezing with the youtube tab open in the browser for too long.
-Made the repo here in case someone is in the same boat as me.
+Made the repo here in case someone is in the same boat as me and wants to automate this and make the whole thing more efficient.
+Plus, you get to avoid the live chat there (or rather even starting your browser!)